sliverc/rbtree/README.rst

 (tree) can change.

 tree
    The root node of the tree.
+Pointer to NULL represents an empty tree.

 node
    The node to delete.